tomjoht/tomjoht.github.io/_posts/2020/3/2020-03-12-upcoming-webinar-dev-doc-trends.md

 ---
-title: "Upcoming webinar: How Trends in API Documentation Differ from other Tech Comm Trends"
+title: "Webinar: How Trends in API Documentation Differ from other Tech Comm Trends"
 permalink: /blog/upcoming-webinar-trends-api-docs-differ-from-other-trends/
 categories:
 - api-doc